Reichsbank: German Empire

 The Reichsbank operated throughout the Reich's territory through a network of branches, which numbered 206 at its inception in 1876 and expanded to 330 by 1900.
-A formal distinction was made between main branches (Reichsbankhauptstellen), whose head was appointed directly by the emperor, and other branches (Reichsbankstellen), but that difference of status was insubstantial in practice.
+A formal distinction was made between main branches (Reichsbankhauptstellen), whose heads were appointed directly by the emperor, and other branches (Reichsbankstellen), but that difference of status was insubstantial in practice.
 The bank's employees had the status of civil servants of the Reich, even though they were paid by the Reichsbank.
-The Reichsbank also sponsored the establishment of clearing houses which were established in the 1880s and 1890s in Berlin, Frankfurt, Stuttgart, Cologne, Leipzig (Petersstrasse), Dresden, Hamburg, Breslau, Bremen, and Elberfeld.
+The bank also linked its branches through a giro system that transferred payments between accounts without charge.
+This turned what had been largely local transfer business into a national payments network.
+The Reichsbank sponsored the establishment of clearing houses in the 1880s and 1890s in Berlin, Frankfurt, Stuttgart, Cologne, Leipzig (Petersstrasse), Dresden, Hamburg, Breslau, Bremen, and Elberfeld.

+Most of the Reichsbank's initial branches were inherited from the Bank of Prussia, while new offices were added in Augsburg, Nuremberg, Gera, and Lübeck.
+Its cash offices also had to check gold coins against the legally required weight: ten- and twenty-mark pieces that had fallen below the minimum pass weight could not be put back into circulation.
+A coin worn down through ordinary use was withdrawn at the Reich's expense, while one that had been deliberately reduced was accepted only below its face value.
+In 1877, the Reichsbank's Lübeck cash office found 20-mark pieces that had been deliberately reduced in weight.
+The case became known as the Doppelkronensache and was settled out of court the following January.

-15 of the 32 Notenbanken (other than the Bank of Prussia) relinquished issuing their own banknotes shortly after the Reichsbank's creation; four more did so in the 1880s, six in the 1890s, and three in the early 1900s, leaving only the Bayerische Notenbank, Bank of Baden, Bank of Saxony and Württembergische Notenbank as residual note-issuing institutions by 1906.
+15 of the 32 Notenbanken (other than the Bank of Prussia) ceased issuing their own banknotes shortly after the Reichsbank's creation; four more did so in the 1880s, six in the 1890s, and three in the early 1900s, leaving only the Bayerische Notenbank, Bank of Baden, Bank of Saxony and Württembergische Notenbank as residual note-issuing institutions by 1906.